joshuakilts/The-Office-Markov-Chains/README.md

 ### Data preparation
 The first subset I create is the scene descriptions.
 These are embedded in the lines, but are always surrounded by square brackets []
 This is where the qdapRegex package comes into play.
-We use this package save anything between square brackets as it's own string.
+We use this package save anything between square brackets as its own string.
 ```
 sceneDescriptions <- rm_between(office$line_text, "[", "]", extract=T)
 ```